gbouras13/hybracter/README.md

 When you run `hybracter` for the first time, all the required dependencies will be installed as required, so it will take longer than usual (usually a few minutes).
 Every time you run it afterwards, it will be a lot faster as the dependenices will be installed.

-If you intend to run hybracter offline (e.g. on HPC nodes with no access to the internet), I highly recommend running `hybracter hybrid-test` and/or `hybracter long-test` on a node with internet access so hybracter can download the required dependencies.
+If you intend to run hybracter offline (e.g. on HPC nodes with no access to the internet), I highly recommend running `hybracter test-hybrid` and/or `hybracter test-long` on a node with internet access so hybracter can download the required dependencies.
 It should take 5-10 minutes.
 If your computer/node has internet access, please skip this step.

 ```
-hybracter hybrid-test --threads 8
+hybracter test-hybrid --threads 8
-hybracter long-test --threads 8
+hybracter test-long --threads 8
 ```

 ## Description